 Our Executive Management Team is based in our corporate offices in Brentwood, Tennessee (outside of Nashville).
 Our leadership is represented by professionals with decades of experience working in addiction treatment, healthcare management, and operation of treatment facilities.
 Our executive team brings together the best practices and industry expertise of treatment facility operations management and effective clinical staffing to make AAC a premier provider of addiction treatment.

 Our team is comprised of highly qualified, passionate individuals with experience in outpatient treatment.

-Peter Letendre, MA, CAGS, LMHC, LCDP, Chief Executive Officer and Clinical Director
+Jessica Elliott, MA, CAGS, LMHC, LCDP Clinical Director

 Ed Ferreira’s passion for recovery began in 2006, inspired by the positive impact other clinical professionals had on his personal journey.
 Ed started as an intern at CSRI’s Portsmouth location in 2013.
 Now he’s an integral part of the Portsmouth clinical team, conducting intake appointments, facilitating IOP groups, and seeing individual outpatient clients while working to further his education.
 Ed credits his growth in the field to his ability to build therapeutic alliances and work collaboratively with clients.
 He is excited about the future of recovery and the opportunity to be involved in something bigger than himself.

 Patrick Golden, MA, CAGS Clinician